Schnretzl/contact-management-system/README.md

 #  Export contacts to a text file
 Saves all contact info to a text file.

+# Import contacts from a text file
+Reads contact info from a text file and adds it to the contact list.

 #  Quit
 Quits the application.